zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 * your system has a highly fluctuating load average / throughput
 * you're handling more than 1 HTTP request per thread (for instance if you're using Node or Go or...).
 * the CPU activity on your system is caused by something other than your HTTP request processing
+* this time includes time spent doing context switches between processes.
+My hope is that it's not a lot, but the higher the CPU load, the more context switches there will be.

 There’s likely another caveat I’ve missed, but I think that’s most of them.

+### a version for time spent *on* the CPU

+We've found a formula for "time the request spends on the CPU (or waiting for it to be free)".
+But what if we wanted to ignore the time it spent waiting?
+I have an idea that I made up just now.

+If the CPU load is low (like, less than half your number of cores), I think it's reasonable to assume that any process that wants to be scheduled gets scheduled immediately.
+So there's nothing to do.

+But what if your CPU is overloaded?
+Suppose I have 4 CPUs.
+Then we could instead define

+* L = average number of processes in a running state (which should be 4, since the CPU is at capacity)
+* λ = average time each request spends in a running state
+* W = throughput (requests per second)

+Then we can still try to calculate our new λ, from our example from before!

+λ = L / W = 4 / 60 = 0.066 s = 66ms per request on the CPU.

+I think this math still holds up, but it feels a little shakier to me.
+I would love comments on this.

 ### this formula = awesome

 I had a good experience with this formula yesterday!
 Being able to quickly triage the number of milliseconds of CPU time per request was an awesome start to doing some more in-depth performance analysis! (which I won’t go into here) I hope it will help you as well.

 <small> Thanks to Kamal Marhubi and Dan Luu for reading this </small>

+10k seconds of CPU time

+cpu load = 2